Agents need memory! In this guide, you'll learn to save agent state, implement checkpoints, and store conversation history in databases.

 - Summary Memory: Compressed history

-- Persistent Memory: Saved across sessions
+- Persistent storage: Saved to a database across sessions (Part 2)

 Conversation Memory